adonea/adonea.lookdeep_ai_space.github.io/README.md

 The workshop will run online, all are drop in sessions, but it is also designed to be a self-paced workshop with Zoom sessions to meet for discussions and questions.
 The participants will have access to pre-recorded / recorded videos of presentations, and can submit a list of questions to the chair or directly to the presenter (if not online).

-The online workshop will have two parts: 6th Feb 2023 (morning sessions) and 23rd Feb 2023 (hands-on).
+The online workshop will have two parts:
+<h3>&#x2022; 6th Feb 2023  </h3>  (morning sessions - 2:30 pm) and 23rd Feb 2023 (hands-on).
 On 23rd Feb we are going to run two 2-hour sessions on coding and ML algorithms, mainly focussing on those algorithms applied for space science projects, and data imaging analysis.
 Plenary talk on the 23rd by our special guest Dr. Enrico Camporeale, Research Scientist at CIRES, University of Colorado, Boulder.
 Please, register your participation to receive all related communication and resources (see link at the bottom).